 Our Outdoors is a citizen science project which aims to find out more about what users experience when they are in public spaces such as parks, beaches, canals, and town squares.
 It was developed by researchers in the Scottish Collaboration of Public Health Research and Practice (SCPHRP) at the University of Edinburgh in partnership with Sustrans, the MRC and citizens.

-The Big City Birds citizen science app aims to learn about five specific birds species and their behavioural adaptations to living in the city.
-Their whereabouts, behaviours, communal roosts, and nest sites are of interest to researchers at the Max Planck Institute of Animal Behavior, Taronga Conservation Society Australia, and The University of Sydney.
-The data collected will help scientists understand these species’ behaviour, movement, reproduction, distribution, and habitat use in suburban areas.
+The Big City Birds Citizen Science App aims to learn about five specific bird species and their behavioral adaptations to living in the city.
+Their whereabouts, behaviors, communal roosts, and nest sites are of interest to researchers at the Max Planck Institute of Animal Behavior, the National Australian University, and The University of Sydney.
+The data collected will help scientists understand these species’ behavior, movement, reproduction, distribution, and habitat use in suburban areas.

 "Crows in the zoo" is a Citizen Science project of the Department for Behavioral and Cognitive Biology of the University of Vienna in cooperation with the Konrad Lorenz Research Station and the Zoo Vienna.
 The researchers aim to find out more about the species and subspecies of crows that use the Zoo area.
 All visitors of the Zoo Vienna are welcome to join in!

 The MAKENYA | Mammal Atlas Kenya is the first Citizen Science App for an African country running on the SPOTTERON Platform.
 The Citizen Science Project from the Zoology Department of Kenya's National Museums, enables naturalists to report sightings of mammals during their expeditions.
 Such data is unavailable, but is valuable for conservation and mapping the distribution of Kenyan mammals.